tx-pts-dai/terraform-aws-kubernetes-platform/README.md

     metadata:
 ```

-Reloader will now watch for updates and manage rolling restats of pods for this specific deployment.
+Reloader will now watch for updates and manage rolling restart of pods for this specific deployment.

 ## Examples

 - [Complete](./examples/complete/) - Includes creation of VPC, k8s cluster, addons and all the optional features.
+- [Datadog](./examples/datadog/) - EKS deployment with Datadog Operator integration
+- [Disable-Addons](./examples/disable-addons/) - EKS + Karpenter deployment with all addons disabled
+- [Lacework](./examples/lacework/) - EKS deployment with Lacework integration
+- [Network](./examples/network/) - VPC deployment with custom subnets for kubernetes
 - [Simple](./examples/simple/) - Simplest EKS deployment with default VPC, addons, ... creation
-- [Lacework](./examples/lacework/) - EKS deployment with Lacework integration
-- [Datadog](./examples/datadog/) - EKS deployment with Datadog Operator integration

 ### Cleanup example deployments